-With the implementation of this PeerConnect app our goal is to provide communication and support for every Community Safety member, working towards the ultimate goal of a safe and supported work environment.
+With the continued utilization of the PeerConnect app, our goal is to provide on-going communication and support for every Community Safety member, working towards the ultimate goal of a safe and supported work environment.
 PeerConnect is designed to increase access to mental health services and to provide the resources needed to take care of our members.
-The app ensures member privacy, security of information, and organization controlled permissions.
+The app ensures member privacy, security of information, and organization-controlled permissions.